G-ram/HAWK/README.md

 ####2.6.B Regex Patterns
 HAWK implements a limited version of the standard regex expression syntax of the AWK language.
-A regex expression is used to find a particular pattern in an text document using the operations defined below (please see the POSIX and AWK language reference manuals for more).
+A regex expression is used to find a particular pattern in a text document using the operations defined below (please see the POSIX and AWK language reference manuals for more).
 Moreover, a regex expression pattern must be offset with / symbols on both sides and be contained within a bracket before an action section.

 	[/.../]{
 		/*action*/